helium/HIP/0019-third-party-manufacturers/ruff.md

 -   Website – www.ruff.io
 -   Payment methods available – By individual project discussion
 -   Regions covered / shipped to – Support worldwide shipment

+## RUFF Hotspot Seller

+Kunshan Luoyi  Intelligent Technology Co., Ltd.

+### Abount Kunshan Luoyi  Intelligent Technology Co., Ltd.
+- About, who is in charge?
+  The founder of ruff is in change of Kunshan Luoyi  Intelligent Technology Co., Ltd.
+- How long have they been in business?
+ ~ 3 months
+- Do they distribute other products?
+What products?
+  Yes
+  IoT Gateways
+- Website link
+  ruff.io
+- Contact info
+  roy@nanchao.org
+- Who is handling support for the RUFF gateway?
+  Kunshan Luoyi  Intelligent Technology Co., Ltd.